Solomon ibn Gabirol: Identification as Avicebron

 In 1846, Solomon Munk discovered among the Hebrew manuscripts in the French National Library in Paris a work by Shem-Tov ibn Falaquera.
 Comparing it with a Latin work by Avicebron entitled Fons Vitæ, Munk proved them to both excerpt an Arabic original of which the Fons Vitæ was evidently the translation.
 Munk concluded that Avicebron or Avencebrol, who had for centuries been believed to be a Christian or Arabic Muslim philosopher, was instead identical with the Jewish Solomon ibn Gabirol.
 The centuries-long confusion was in part due to a content feature atypical in Jewish writings: Fons Vitæ exhibits an independence of Jewish religious dogma and does not cite Biblical verses or Rabbinic sources.

 The progression in the Latinization of Gabirol's name seems to have been ibn Gabirol, Ibngebirol, Avengebirol.
 Avengebrol, Avencebrol, Avicebrol, and finally Avicebron.
 Some sources still refer to him as Avicembron, Avicenbrol, or Avencebrol.

 Philosophy

-Gabirol, in his poem "כשרש עץ" (line 24), claims to have written twenty philosophical works.
-Through scholarly deduction (see above), we know their titles, but we have the texts of only two.
+Gabirol, in line 24 of his poem "כשרש עץ" (Like a Tree Root), claims to have written twenty philosophical works.
+Through scholarly deduction (see above), the works' titles are known, but the texts of only two have been found.